tmigone/versionist/README.md

 jobs:

   versionist:
     if: "!contains(github.event.head_commit.author.name, 'versionist')"   # Ignore push events made by the service account
     runs-on: ubuntu-latest
+    outputs:                                              # (optional) Only if you want to use them in next jobs
+      version: ${{ steps.versionist.outputs.version }}    # version: project's version after running versionist
+      updated: ${{ steps.versionist.outputs.updated }}    # updated: true if the version has been updated
     steps:
     - name: Checkout project
       uses: actions/checkout@v2
       with:
         fetch-depth: 0                                    # We need all commits and tags
         persist-credentials: false                        # Next step needs to use service account's token
     - name: Run versionist
+      id: versionist                                      # (optional) Only needed if using outputs
       uses: tmigone/versionist@master
       with:
         # Provide your versionist service account details